 If you are unable to write a test for medical reasons or personal crisis, you must notify Dr. Jubis (jubis@yorku.ca) directly (not your teaching assistant) no later then 48 hours after the test (absolutely no later!).
-Also, you must provide appropriate documentation for your absence.
+Also, you must have appropriate documentation for your absence.
 If you miss a test for medical reasons, your physician must complete the "Attending Physician's Statement" form that can be downloaded from the course website.
 Alternative medical notes will not be accepted.
 You should hand in your documentation when you write the make-up test.

-Make-up Test:
+Make-up Tests:

-If you miss any tests, for valid reasons only and with prior permission, there will be only ONE make-up session at the end of the term (Thurs., July 31, 7:30-9:30pm).
+If you miss any tests, for valid reasons only and with prior permission there will be only ONE make-up session at the end of the fall term and ONE at the end of the winter term.
 There will be no individualized testing sessions to accommodate the schedules of individual students.
-Some students seem to make it a habit of repeatedly missing tests.
-If you miss more than one test, your only recourse will be to write ALL tests within the 2hr make-up test period.